rebelvg/framework.VR/readme.txt

 Colors will be applied automatically.
 Modified roster script adds frequencies to the roster.

-0 = [this] execVM "scripts\boxes\box.sqf"; //add this to the main box, it uses loadoutArray from framework\init.sqf to place things in
-Main box will have virtual arsenal enabled but only is singleplayer.
-For more loadouts control.
+0 = [this] execVM "scripts\boxes\box.sqf"; //add this to the main box, it uses loadoutArray to place things in Main box will have virtual arsenal enabled but only in singleplayer (for loadout tests).
 0 = [this] execVM "scripts\boxes\box_medical.sqf"; //box with advanced medical equipment 0 = [this] execVM "scripts\boxes\box_veh.sqf"; //contains same as box.sqf but in smaller quantities